 *** The Buddha Consciousness – NEW!
 2017 Website migration to new host and redesign for the first of three sites owned by an online free church, Light Path Resources.

 *** Butterfly’s Web – 2015 New Website, logo update, maintenance and content updates for a very talented fiber artist who spins natural fibers in to yarn and dyes them with a range of synthetic and natural dyes, some made from plants that grow on her farm!
 Colorful, beautiful site with an active blog.

-** Carpe Diem Papers – 2017 Redesigned website with new ecommerce capabilities and Mailchimp integration; maintenance and content updates
+** *** Carpe Diem Papers – NEW!
+2017 Redesigned website and massive overhaul with newly added ecommerce capabilities and Mailchimp integration; maintenance and content updates.

 *** Catherine Anderson, AWS -2015 Massive overhaul including redesign, SEO and security measures.
 A work still in progress, and one I’m especially proud of.
 Be sure to visit and see her award winning watercolors!

 * Catie Faryl – 2012 New Website, maintenance and content updates.
 SSL added 2016.